 Over the last week we saw one of the biggest AI failures in recent years.
 American online real estate marketplace company, Zillow’s stock fell by over 25% after a nearly $330 million loss in Q3 and an exit from their home flipping business.
-Many fingers are pointing to their machine-learning models, which were used to forecast housing pricings.
+Many fingers are pointing to their machine learningmodels, which were used to forecast housing pricing.

 Zillow’s Use of Machine-Learning Models

 I want to preface this by saying Zillow was more advanced in leveraging AI than most companies.
-They utilized their data science and ML teams to develop ML models to estimate home value, which had a huge impact on their business activity.
+They utilized their data science and ML teams to develop predictive models to estimate home value, which had a huge impact on their business activity.
 They started by using the models to help their marketplace users know if they were getting a good deal.
-Although from the beginning some real estate agents questioned the estimation quality, Zillow stood by their ML models.
+Although from the beginning some real estate agents questioned the estimation quality, Zillow stood by their machine learning algorithm.
 At the time, they were probably right to do so because the impact of a small prediction error was insignificant at a time when market value was continuously rising for five years.